 Cytokines are another means through which organisms mediate inflammation.
 These unique proteins can be pro-inflammatory, meaning they induce inflammation.
 Apigenin appears to reduce the expression of such pro-inflammatory cytokines, including IL-1β, IL-2, IL-6, IL-8, and TNF-α.

 Moreover, consider that non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen achieve their effects by suppressing COX-2.
 Apigenin demonstrates the very same mechanism of action and effect in animal models, making it a natural anti-inflammatory.

 Nicotinamide adenine dinucleotide (NAD) is an essential chemical for health and longevity.
 As a co-factor, NAD can be thought of as a “helper molecule” that triggers certain enzymatic reactions within cells.
 Leading longevity research now tells us at least four important things about NAD and aging:

 - NAD is required for cellular metabolism and DNA repair

 - As humans age, NAD levels naturally decrease

-- As NAD decreases, incidence of age-related disease increases dramatically
+- As NAD decreases, the incidence of age-related disease increases dramatically

-- Increasing NAD levels may prevent disease and extend lifespan
+- Increasing NAD levels may prevent disease and extend the lifespan